Foreclosure Defense: What Are You Entitled to in Pennsylvania

 Once you are 120 days behind on your mortgage payments, the lender can initiate foreclosure.
-Under Pennsylvania law, the lender must provide the homeowner with a 30 day intent to foreclose.
-The lender must also provide the homeowner with a notice describing homeowner’s rights and programs available to help prevent foreclosure.
+Under Pennsylvania law, the lender must provide the homeowner with a 30-day intent to foreclose.
+The lender must also provide the homeowner with a notice describing the homeowner’s rights and programs available to help prevent foreclosure.
 One such program is the Homeowner’s Emergency Mortgage Assistance Program available through the Pennsylvania Housing Finance Agency.
-Under most Pennsylvania mortgages, the lender must also send the homeowner a notice known as a breach or demand letter stating that the loan is in default, what actions could correct the default, a date by which the default must be cured, and that a failure to cure the default by that date will result in acceleration of the debt and sale of the property.
+Under most Pennsylvania mortgages, the lender must also send the homeowner a notice, a breach, or demand letter stating that the loan is in default.
+What actions could correct the default, a date by which the default must be cured, and that a failure to cure the default by that date will result in the acceleration of the debt and sale of the property.

 How Can A Foreclosure Defense Lawyer Help?

 Once all of these steps are taken, under Pennsylvania law the lender must file a lawsuit in court.
 The complaint will be served to the homeowner, who then has 30 days to respond.
 This response period gives the homeowner an opportunity to defend himself against these allegations.
 A foreclosure defense lawyer can present a defense to stop or slow down proceedings.
 This legal defense will force the lender to prove that it has the right to foreclose on the home.